For more than 25 years, the federal ban on sports wagering, PASPA, ensured that the sports betting industry was mostly relegated to Nevada.

 In total, sportsbooks will be giving back around 41% of their profits, a huge chunk for a vertical known for razor-thin margins.

-For comparison, New Jersey plans to impose a much more reasonable 17.5% tax on revenue, while charging $400,000 per license.
+For comparison, New Jersey’s currently plans to impose much more reasonable taxes on revenues.
+The most recent bill stipulates:

-What’s more, Congress could implement a so-called “integrity fee”, which would require operators to hand over a small percentage of their entire handle (1%) to professional sports leagues.
-These fees could equate to 20% of revenue and could potentially put the nail in the coffin of the industry altogether.
+What’s more, professional sports leagues are asking for a so-called “integrity fee”, which would require operators to hand over a small percentage of their entire handle (up to 1%) to the leagues.
+These fees would likely equate to as much as 20% of revenue and could potentially put the nail in the coffin of the industry altogether, as the profitability would be reduced for operators below what is necessary to make the venture worthwhile.

 Shortsighted money grab could have long-term consequences